cade-vs/doppelfind/README.md

     * files are compared by SIZE+SHA1, not full content compare
     * if Time::Progress is available, ETA and elapsed time stats are printed
     * distributed under GPLv2 license

+# REQUIREMENTS

+Doppelfind needs:

+    * perl
+    * Data::Tools module
+    * Time::Progress module (optional, to display work progress and ETA)

+to install requirements on Devuan or Debian, do as root or with sudo:

+    apt install perl
+    cpan Data::Tools Time::Progress

 # AUTHOR